Camille Awards

-Camille Awards - European Film Composer Awards, are Brussels-based television awards created in 2014, named in tribute to Camille Saint-Saëns, composer of the first music to be scored for the movie The Assassination of the Duke of Guise (1908), as a celebration of European film music and its composers.
+Camille Awards - European Film Composer Awards, are Brussels-based film awards created in 2014, named in tribute to Camille Saint-Saëns, composer of the first music to be scored for the movie The Assassination of the Duke of Guise (1908), as a celebration of European film music and its composers.

 Editions

 2016

 The 2016 edition took place in Berlin, Germany on 10 February 2016.